brgaines/brgaines.github.io/presentations/index.md

 SAS University Edition includes JupyterLab and is free to educators and students for non-commercial use.
 [Learn more](https://www.sas.com/en_us/software/university-edition.html)

-## November, 2019 -- Dartmouth Area SAS® Users Group
+## November, 2019 -- Dartmouth Users Group
 It was a privilege to be invited to present my SASGF 2019 talk again as a webinar for the [Dartmouth Area SAS® Users Group](http://dasug.dartmouth.edu/index.php/announcements/events/).